HOA Management – a double-edged sword for home owners

 4. The application to shift the common fence forward on the side of our house went predictably smooth for our neighbor sharing the fence was on the HOA Management board.

-5. When time came to sell the house, our intrepid agent as part of staging added several improvements to the front and back yard.
+5. When time came to sell the house, our intrepid agent, as part of his staging plan added several improvements to the front and back yard.
 It was amazing to see an elevated flower garden, a new lawn, etc materialize in our yard without having to bat the HOA.
-Later, when we received the letter from HOA Management seeking explanation, our agent calmly picked up the communication and we never heard from the HOA Management again – when the best selling agent in the area does something to a house, it is considered enhancing the value of the properties around and approvals are automatic!
+Later, when we received the letter from HOA Management seeking explanation, our agent calmly picked up the communication and we never heard from the HOA Management again – when the best selling agent in the area does something to a house, it is considered enhancing the value of the properties around and approvals are automatic even if the improvement stretches the limits of the "consistent look" mandate!

 Below are the pros and cons of living in a large community with an active HOA Management: